procount/pinn/README.md

 The USB stick should be inserted into the RPi before NOOBS is booted.
 Ideally it should be connected to the RPi and not via a usb hub as this may introduce a delay preventing the USB stick from being recognised.
 If the same OS is available on the SD card, the USB stick and the network, only the most recent version is displayed.

+### Installation Progress

+During the installation of the operating systems, NOOBS will write the percentage completed to a text file called /tmp/progress.
+The format of this file is an integer (0-100) followed by a space, a '%' symbol and a line feed.
+It is updated only when the progress changes by at least 1%.
+Sometimes NOOBS will not know the maximum size, so in this case it shows the amount data written in MBs.
+This feature mimics the progress dialog on the display and is useful in headless installations.

+To make use of this feature a background shell script can be used.
+If a /background.sh script exists, it will be executed in the background whilst NOOBS runs.
+This can be used to read the /tmp/progress file and display the progress on the serial port, or a GPIO display etc.

 ### How to create a custom OS version

 There are two main use cases for which you may want to create a custom version of one of the standard OS releases that is suitable for installation via NOOBS: